grid-link-inc/gpt-cli/README.md

 positional arguments:
   {dev,general,bash}
-                        The name of assistant to use. `general` (default) is a generally helpful assistant, `dev` is a software development assistant with shorter responses.
-You can specify your own assistants in the config file ~/.config/gpt-cli/gpt.yml.
+                        The name of wrapper to use. `general` (default) is a generally helpful wrapper, `dev` is a software development wrapper with shorter responses.
+You can specify your own wrappers in the config file ~/.config/gpt-cli/gpt.yml.
 See the README for more information.

 optional arguments:
   -h, --help            show this help message and exit --no_markdown         Disable markdown formatting in the chat session.
   --model MODEL         The model to use for the chat session.
 Overrides the default model defined
-                        for the assistant.
+                        for the wrapper.
   --temperature TEMPERATURE
                         The temperature to use for the chat session.
-Overrides the default temperature defined for the assistant.
+Overrides the default temperature defined for the wrapper.
   --top_p TOP_P         The top_p to use for the chat session.
 Overrides the default top_p defined
-                        for the assistant.
+                        for the wrapper.
   --log_file LOG_FILE   The file to write logs to.
 Supports strftime format codes.
   --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The log level to use